Canon SX420 vs Panasonic GX800

 | WiFi |

-Both the SX420 and the GX800 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the GX800 followed on from the Panasonic GF7.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Panasonic GX800 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.